Among youth in grades 7-9, in 2018-19:

 Nearly one in ten students in grades 7-9 (9.3%) overall had ever tried a cigarette, ranging from 5.4% in grade 7 to 13.4% in grade 9.

 1.0% of students in grades 7-9 were current smokers overall, with grade-specific estimates ranging from 0.6% in grade 7 to 1.5% in grade 9.

 - Smokers were fairly evenly split between daily (0.4%) and non-daily (0.6%) smoking.

 - Similar percentages of males (1.1%) and females (0.9%) were current smokers.

-- Prevalence varied by province, and was highest in Newfoundland & Labrador, at 2.5%.
+- Prevalence varied by province, and was highest in New Brunswick, at 2.6%.

 4.7% of students in grades 7-9 had ever smoked a cigar or cigarillo.

 One in twenty students in grades 7-9 (5.1%) had ever smoked a cigar or cigarillo.